 - Design your pole!
 Bold graphics & stencils make for a great design and are easier to paint.

 - Check with your neighbours before painting a pole.
 Download, print and use our letter to your neighbour.

 - Use thick gloves and remove any nails and obstructions to your artwork.

 - Cover the ground to ensure no paint is spilled on anything other than your canvas.

-- Prime your pole with a base coat of paint on Friday, September 11th 2015 so it has time to dry.
+- Prime your pole with a base coat of paint on the Friday before Pole Painting Day so it has time to dry.

-- Paint your design anytime on Pole Painting Day on Saturday, September 12th 2015.
+- Paint your design anytime on Pole Painting Day on the second Saturday in September.

-- Clean-up all your supplies & paint, put up a wet paint sign, come down to Fernwood Village to celebrate and listen to West My Friend performing at 2pm!
+- Clean-up all your supplies & paint, put up a wet paint sign, and admire your work!